 How Can You Tell Lobster Tails Are Cooked?

 Once the internal temperature reaches 135-140 degrees Fahrenheit, your lobster tails are ready to enjoy!
-An instant-read thermometer is a reliable tool for ensuring you reach the minimum internal temp for lobster and ensures you will have that tender, succulent every time you cook lobster tails.
+An instant-read thermometer is a reliable tool for ensuring you reach the minimum internal temp for lobster.
+It ensures you will have that tender, succulent every time you cook lobster tails.

 Best Maine Lobster Tails